ADAC classification criteria

 Rating grounds

-The evaluation of the category grounds pays with 26% on the ADAC classification.
-It is composed equally of the evaluation of pitches and the so-called public areas of the campsite.
+The rating of the pitches category accounts for 26% of the ADAC classification.
+It is made up equally of the evaluation of the pitches and the so-called public areas of the campsite.
 Both quantity and quality are taken into account.

 The following factors play a role in the evaluation of the pitches: